mozzarellaV8/agora-marketplace/AgAssociationRules.md

 Initially I'd been using `discretize` from the `arules` library to do this.
 I decided to discretize manually for the last round of rule mining, given new domain info (and maybe bc I kept running into a bug at this point in the RMarkdown file, refusing to knit `discretize` for some reason).

-Using discretize there was choice of whether to bin values by equal intervals or cluster.
-To help decide, examined and plotted distributions of prices.
+Using `discretize` previously involved a choice of whether to bin values by equal intervals or cluster.
+To inform that decision - examined and plotted distributions of prices.

 ```{R}
 # discretize prices - but into cluster or interval?